 - A ZX Interface 1 compatible RS232 socket, ideal for connecting to a printer, modem or a PC.

 - A reset button.

-- Optional support for a ZX Interface 2 ROM cartridge socket (optional on Spectra, standard on Spectra+128).
+- Support for a ZX Interface 2 ROM cartridge socket (optional on Spectra, standard on Spectra+128).

-- Optional support for an onboard ROM to override the Spectrum’s internal ROM (optional on Spectra, not available on Spectra+128).
+- Support for an onboard ROM to override the Spectrum’s internal ROM (optional on Spectra, not available on Spectra+128).